FAQ - Medical Radiography

 - Social Sciences: General Psychology or General Sociology in college

-- Electives: Students may take any non-remedial college course to make up the required 42 quarter-units (28 semester units).
-Recommended courses include: Spanish, Cultural Anthropology, Nutrition, Physical Education, and Critical Thinking.
-Additional courses could include: Psychology, Sociology, Chemistry, Computers, Physics, Statistics, Language, Philosophy, History, Art/Music Appreciation, Geology, Political Science, and Economics.
-Applicants interested in going on to complete a BSRS or BSHA can request additional advisement on elective courses that will apply both to the ASMR and the BSRS/BSHA.
+- Electives: Students may take any additional non-remedial/undergraduate-level college courses to meet the minimum of 42 quarter units (28 semester units) required overall for transfer.
+Recommended courses include: Language, Cultural Anthropology, Nutrition, Physical Education, Critical Thinking, Psychology, Sociology, Chemistry, Computers, Physics, Statistics, Biology, Philosophy, History, Art/Music Appreciation, Geology, Political Science, Economics, etc. Applicants interested in later advancing to complete a Post-Professional BSRS degree can request additional advisement on elective courses that will apply both to the ASMR and the Post-Professional BSRS programs

 What do I need to start the program?